Walther Wüst: Biography

-After this meeting, Wüst quickly began taking charge of the Ahnenerbe, adding personnel to the fold and before long there were thirty-eight employees of the organization.
-Historian Horst Junginger described Wüst as an opportunist who was only too eager to subordinate himself under the authority of the SS-leader (Himmler); thereby making him "a perfect collaborator of the Ahnenerbe."
-Moreover, given his credentials, Wüst was the "right man" to transform the organization from an assembly of like-minded völkisch thinkers "into a scientific think tank".
-Himmler also charged Wüst to give speeches—crafted primarily after the one the professor gave in June 1936 titled "Hitler's Mein Kampf as a mirror of the Aryan worldview" to members of the SS all over the nation.
+After this meeting, Wüst quickly began taking charge of the Ahnenerbe, adding personnel.
+Soon the organisation had thirty-eight employees.
+Historian Horst Junginger described Wüst as an opportunist who was only too eager to subordinate himself to the authority of the SS-leader (Himmler); thereby making him "a perfect collaborator of the Ahnenerbe."
+Moreover, given his credentials, Wüst was the "right man" to transform the organisation from an assembly of like-minded völkisch thinkers "into a scientific think tank".
+Himmler also charged Wüst to give speeches—crafted primarily after the one the professor gave in June 1936 titled "Hitler's Mein Kampf as a mirror of the Aryan worldview"—to members of the SS throughout Germany.
 Prominent themes in the speech included the superiority of the Aryan worldview over the Semitic one and the notion of Hitler's alleged self-sacrificing personality as evidence that proved his innate virtuousness.

-His relationship with Himmler notwithstanding, Wüst advanced very quickly in the SS after joining on 26 January 1937; four days later he was a Sturmbannführer and by 9 November 1942, Wüst had advanced several ranks to an SS-Oberführer, a position he held through the end of the Nazi regime.
-Wüst was generally considered a successful and adaptable figure in the Nazi research network, adept at blending traditional conservative views—including commitments to unbiased scholarship—with key elements of National Socialist ideology.
+His relationship with Himmler notwithstanding, Wüst advanced very quickly in the SS after joining on 26 January 1937; four days later he had become a and by 9 November 1942, Wüst had advanced several ranks to an SS-Oberführer, a position he held until the end of the Nazi régime.
+Wüst was generally considered a successful and adaptable figure in the Nazi research-network, adept at blending traditional conservative views—including commitments to unbiased scholarship—with key elements of National Socialist ideology.